IEEE-MSIT/website/ProductRequirementDetails.md

 Dedicated tab with member cards for both 2025 and 2024 Execom teams.
 Each card displays name, photo, position, and LinkedIn profile for networking.
 Option to filter or toggle by year.
+4. Events Listings Section

+Display of upcoming and recent events using cards or list items (with title, date, brief, image).

+"Show All Events" button linking to a full events archive.

+Event data updatable from admin dashboard.

+5. Hackathons & Winners Section

+Grid or carousel showing major hackathons, including:

+Hackathon name, date, theme

+Winning team(s) with name(s), project title(s)

+Prize info and event images

+Section easily updatable from the admin dashboard.
 5. Community & Membership
 Brief explainer and CTAs for joining IEEE MSIT, with easy application/interest form.
 Showcase of alumni, mentors, and key contributors.